 It also promotes cross-platform games as “a step toward more seamless movement of players, avatars, and virtual goods across game experiences.
 This could support retention within a publisher’s portfolio and enable a broader marketplace of goods”.
 In short, it makes business sense.

-The line between console and mobile is blurring thanks mainly to huge advances in the mobile market – both from a hardware capability perspective but also its increasing prevalence in developing countries/regions.
-Because of this, mobile plays a vital part in cross-platform gaming with more than 44% of cross-platform gamers playing on both mobile and console and 29% on mobile only.
+The line between console and mobile is blurring thanks mainly to huge advances in the mobile market – both from a hardware capability perspective but also its increasing prevalence in developing regions.
+Because of this, mobile plays a vital part in cross-platform gaming, with players of leading titles such as Fortnite and Minecraft also coming from iOS and Android devices.

 And of course, we can’t forget that there is also demand from the players themselves who want to be able to play with their friends on any platform, with very little friction.